julyuly/result-summary-component/README.md

 Simple HTML and CSS responsive design.
-Hover over "continue button" to see the transition.
+Hover over "continue" button to see the transition.